-- Shorter turnaround: Depending on the size of your print job, you can expect a finished product fairly quickly.
+Shorter turnaround: Depending on the size of your print job, you can expect a finished product fairly quickly.
 Digital print professionals use high-volume laser printers, and walk-in places can offer you same-day service for a variety of products and print jobs.
-For products such as business cards or flyers, any quantity below 500 units is typically considered well-suited for digital printing.
+Digital printing considers any quantity less than 500 units suitable for products such as business cards or brochures.
 So are quantities below 10 units for poster printing.

-- Digital printing is the go-to method for on-demand printing, especially when only a small number or just a single unit of a product is needed.
-Digital printing can also be used to quickly produce dummies before an offset print run.
-For fine art prints, digital inkjet reproductions can be printed (and sold) individually according to demand.
-An individual color correction for each piece becomes possible, as well as artists owning and operating their own inkjet printers
+Digital printing is the preferred method for on-demand printing, especially when a small quantity or a single unit of a product is still in need.
+To produce dummies before an offset run, use digital printing quickly.
+In the case of art prints, digital prints are easily producible and sold individually according to demand.
+An individual color correction for each piece becomes possible, as well as artists owning and operating their own inkjet printers.

-- Variable data: With digital printing, it becomes possible to customize each printed product.
+Variable data: With digital printing, it becomes possible to customize each printed product.
 For example, you can insert successive numbers on tickets, print an address on letters, postcards or stickers and further customize print products.
-Variable data printing is generally used for marketing, customer relationship management and advertising.
+As a marketing tool you can use variable data printing, customer relationship management and advertising.

 Digital Printing Cons

-- Colors: Digital printing can only print grayscale or CMYK colors and is not able print true special colors such as Pantone, PMS Colors or HKS colors.
-It is possible to achieve a close match, but digital printing is thus ruled out if a client requires an absolute Pantone match, for example.
+Colors: Digital printing can only print grayscale or CMYK colors.
+It is not able print true special colors such as Pantone, PMS Colors or HKS colors.
+A close match is possible, but digital printing is out of the question if a customer requires an absolute Pantone match, for example.
 Digital printing cannot print colors such as gold, silver, or even white.
-At the same time, the color of the material will definitely influence the final result, which is especially true for laser printers.
+At the same time, the color of the material will definitely influence the final result.
+Which is especially true for laser printers.
 A yellow paper will give the final image a slight yellow tint, for example.
 It is therefore not possible to print on black or dark paper.

-- Lower quality: this is a debatable point, as high quality laser printers are able to achieve high quality results.
-The fact is that in digital printing, the print data has to pass through the RIP, the raster image processor, where it is converted to bitmap.
+Lower quality: this is a debatable point, as high quality laser printers are able to achieve high quality results.
+The fact is that in digital printing, the print data has to pass through the RIP, the raster image processor, where it becomes a bitmap.
 With low quality printers, you will be able to see a pixelated effect, but high quality machines use dedicated RIPs for great results.
 However, there are limits regarding the minimum size of text or thickness of lines.

-- Further processing: digital printing can produce flyers or bindings just as well as offset printing.
+Further processing: digital printing can produce flyers or bindings just as well as offset printing.
 However, certain limitations might apply, depending on the material.
-When a flyer is folded many times, the printed toner can break at the folds, which can be unsightly especially in large areas printed in a single color.
+When you fold a flyer many times, the print toner can break at the folds.
+Which can be unsightly, especially in large areas printed in a single color.
 Offset printing does not have this problem.